chrishouse/chris-dot-house/_posts/2016-04-01-building-a-home-page-with-grid.md

 When a grid area name is repeated, that element will span across those columns/rows.
 For instance, `top-bar` spans across all four columns, and `side-bar` spans down rows four and five.
 The periods represent empty cells.
 If you refer to the complete design back at the top, you'll see how this definition matches our grid pattern.

-Assuming we've applied all of our styling but haven't assigned grid area names to our grid items, right now our page is looking pretty funky:
+Assuming we've applied all of our styling but haven't yet assigned grid area names to our grid items, right now our page is looking pretty funky:

 ![Grid Page Broken](/images/grid-page-broken.jpg)

-Until we assign grid area names to the elements we're placing on the grid, the grid is going to automatically place our elements in the grid based on their source order.
+Until we assign grid area names to the grid items, the grid is going to automatically place our elements in the grid based on their source order.
 Obviously this isn't what we want.
 In order for our layout to work as expected we need to define our grid areas.
 So let's go ahead and do that:

 {% highlight css %}
 .top-bar{